 The Washington Herald, Saturday, Sept.
 02, 1916

 Latura was a man who, on the surface, appeared to be a respected businessman.
-Considered to be a family man, Latura had three beautiful daughters and a wife.
-Rolling back the veil of his sinister, underworld life reveals the brutality of "Wild Bill" Latura, the "Cave Man of the Memphis Jungles."
+Considered a family man, Latura had three beautiful daughters and a wife.
+Rolling back the veil of his sinister underworld life reveals the brutality of "Wild Bill" Latura, the "Cave Man of the Memphis Jungles."

-William Latura was a real Memphis "bad man" who caused chaos, pandemonium, and death.
-"The Cave Man" beat, stabbed or shot to secure the control of his mafia-style domain.
+William Latura was a Memphis "bad man" who caused chaos, commotion, and death.
+"The Cave Man" beat, stabbed, or shot to secure control of his mafia-style domain.
 Pondering the question of, "Why did he kill?" the conclusion unveils itself.
 "Wild Bill," seemingly, killed patrons on Beale Street because he felt he could do so.
-Latura seemed to think, by pleading self-defense or insanity, if necessary, he could act out his vengeance and then go on about his own, usual business.
+Latura seemed to think, by pleading self-defense or insanity, he could act out his vengeance and then go on about his own usual business.